 Peripheral Arterial Disease (PAD)

-Clinical guideline [CG147] Peripheral arterial disease: diagnosis and management.
-Published: Aug 2012.
+NICE clinical guideline [CG147] Peripheral arterial disease: diagnosis and management.
 Last updated: Dec 2020

 Background Information

-The following terms are commonly misused, they are not interchangeable.
+The following terms are commonly misused, but not interchangeable

 Peripheral Arterial Disease Presence of atherosclerotic obstruction in the peripheral arteries of the lower limb.